Gerard Vaughan (British politician): Politics

-Vaughan became involved in Conservative Party politics in the mid-1950s, serving as an alderman on the then London County Council.
+Vaughan became involved in Conservative Party politics in the mid-1950s, serving as an alderman on the London County Council.
+He stood unsuccessfully in 1964 to represent Lambeth on the Greater London Council and stood successfully in Lambeth at the 1967 election.
+In 1970 he was elected by the council as an alderman for a term ending in 1976.
+He resigned on 18 September 1972.

 He stood for the constituency of Poplar in East London in the general election of 1955 but was defeated.
 In the general election of 1970, he won the Reading constituency from Labour.
 Thereafter, he represented the constituencies of Reading South and Reading East until his retirement from politics before the general election of 1997.

 During the government of Edward Heath, Vaughan served as a government whip and as Parliamentary Private Secretary to Francis Pym, the Secretary of State for Northern Ireland.
 When Margaret Thatcher became leader of the Conservative Party, after Heath's defeat in the general elections of February 1974 and October 1974, Vaughan became her health spokesman.
 He became a minister in the Department of Health and Social Security under Patrick Jenkin after the Conservative Party won the general election in 1979.

 Vaughan did not get on with his new boss, Norman Fowler, who replaced Jenkin in 1981.
 In 1982, Vaughan was transferred to become consumer affairs minister.
 When he discovered that the then chair of the Campaign for Nuclear Disarmament, Joan Ruddock, was also head of his local Citizen's Advice Bureau (CAB), he threatened to halve the government's contribution to CABs across the country.
 The uproar that followed, both from the thousands of voluntary workers in the CAB and from their Conservative MPs, forced Vaughan to retreat during an angry Commons debate in April 1983.

 Vaughan was dropped from the government in 1983 and given a knighthood in 1984.
 From the back benches, he served on the Education Select Committee from 1983 to 1993, and the Science and Technology Select Committee from 1993 to 1997.
 In his Reading constituency, he fought against plans, sponsored by Nicholas Ridley, to build housing in Berkshire's diminishing green belt.
 Vaughan was a freemason.